City of the Damned

 - You gain power proportional to the strength of killed enemies.
 Besides each party has other special ways to gain power.

-- The Heavenly Forces are represented with two units: Angel and Archangel.
+- The Celestial Communion is represented with two units: Angel and Archangel.

 - You start as an Angel who can easily dispatch lowly Imps.